 “I know who you are and why you’re here,” Stetson said flatly.
 “Let’s get some things straight.
 First, you’re not staying here.
 This is not a guest house; you can get a room in town.
 Second, this is my home, and I’ll not have it invaded by…” he waved his hand in the air, “bank people.
 You can use the office and the bathroom.
 The rest of the house and farm is off limits.”

-Really warming up to the task of putting this woman in her place, he continued, “Third, I’m not paying for the privilege of having my farm stolen from me.
+Really warming up to the task of telling this woman what’s what, he continued, “Third, I’m not paying for the privilege of having my farm stolen from me.
 If you have to make a phone call, you’ll do it on your own dime.
-Use your own damn phone, not mine.
+Use your damn phone, not mine.
 Fourth, Carmelita serves lunch at noon each day.
 Because I’m a good host, I’ll let you eat one sandwich with a glass of water, but that’s it.
 Finally, you’re gonna start at 8 and be gone by 5 every day.
 No exceptions.”

-Drawing in a deep breath, he crossed his arms and glared at down her.
+Drawing in a deep breath, he crossed his arms and glared down at her.
 Damn, it felt good to order the bank around.
-About time they got a taste of their own medicine.
+It was ‘bout time they got a taste of their own medicine.